A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

-To re-iterate, the simulation run for the early-based (high $z$) value of $H$ employing our scheme does not ``force'' the expansion rate to the configured concordance value of $H_0=67.56$ km/sec/Mpc.
-Therefore, we see "exacerbated results" on the left-hand column, compared to the standard procedure depicted in Fig.~\ref{fig:DES_customary}.
-But in light of the explanations of Fig.~\ref{fig:intForwardiCDM}, we conclude that the results of the amended procedure are correct.
-Likewise, the results displayed in the right-hand column conform much better to $\Lambda$CDM, because our starting point in the backward integration uses the locally-based $H_0$ (at $z\approx 0$), which is ``close'' to the concordance value of $H_0$ to begin with.
-Nevertheless, the two simulation runs using different $H_0$, depending on whether early-based or locally-based measurement values have been used to parameterize the integration runs, do not display consistent results; we see clear differences between the left and right columns in Fig.~\ref{fig:DES_integration}, signaling that backward/forward evolution of the expansion history does not yield consistent results.
-We will argue in Sec.~\ref{sec:observations} that the very requirement of recovering consistent results between backward-in-time and forward-in-time evolution of cosmological models should be used in order to extend the standard MCMC procedure to analyze cosmological data.
-As a result of this requirement, the available parameter space will be significantly reduced, leading to an increase in the accuracy of derived parameters of cosmological models (see also Appendix~\ref{app:checkmodels}).
+To reiterate, the simulation run for the early-based (high $z$) value of $H$ employing our scheme does not \qn{force} the expansion rate to the configured \qn{concordance value} of $H_0=67.56$~km/sec/Mpc, as we have fixed the early densities while $H_0$ is determined by the (CPL) model.
+Therefore, we see \q{exacerbated results} on the left-hand column, with $H_0=48.68$~km/sec/Mpc, compared to the standard procedure depicted in Fig.~\ref{fig:proc_customary}.
+But in light of the explanations of Fig.~\ref{fig:intForwardiCDM}, we conclude that the results of the amended procedure are correct, that is more realistic in terms of the physical expectations.
+On the other hand, the results displayed in the right-hand column conform much better to $\Lambda$CDM, because our starting point in the backward integration uses the locally based $H_0$ (at $z\approx 0$), which is numerically close to the \qn{concordance value for $H_0$} to begin with.
+Yet, the two simulation runs using different $H_0$, depending on whether early-based or locally based measurement values have been used to parameterize the integration runs, do not display consistent results for the two approaches of \qn{fixed EDs} vs fixed $H_0$; we see clear differences between the left and right columns in Fig.~\ref{fig:DES_integration}, signaling that backward and forward evolution of the expansion history does not yield consistent results.
+Therefore, this model is not able to provide an answer to the Hubble tension problem.